 The Supreme Court determined the supplier should be successful and declared that the trustees of the trust were to transfer one half of the property from the trust to the Official Assignee for the benefit of Mr Lightbody’s creditors.

 The Court examined whether there had been an “intent to defraud”, and decided there had been.
-The financial position of both the business and Mr Lightbody were described as precarious, the transfer was kept secret from the supplier and the only adequate explanation for the transfer was protection from creditors.
+The financial position of both the business and Mr Lightbody was described as precarious, the transfer was kept secret from the supplier and the only adequate explanation for the transfer was protection from creditors.

 Any transfer of property made since the beginning of 2008 will be subject to part 6 of the Property Law Act 2007.
 When gifts are no longer subject to duty it will be especially important to carefully consider this part of the Act.
-It provides that if property is gifted by someone who is insolvent, the gift can be set aside by creditors.
-There is no need to show intention to defraud.
+It provides that if a property is gifted by someone who is insolvent, the gift can be set aside by creditors.
+There is no need to show an intention to defraud.

 Lessons to learn from this case and the changes to the law

 • When gifting assets to a trust consider existing actual and contingent liabilities.